 Trees that have grown with a lean are generally pretty safe.
 If the lean has developed seemingly overnight, this can be cause for concern as the tree may be dangerous and need removal.

 As a tree grows, sometimes there is not enough light directly above so the tree will grow towards the light developing a lean.
 Other times it will just be a structural thing with that particular specimen or the species in general.
-With most of its weight on one side the tree, counter balance roots will be sent out in the opposite direction to anchor the tree better.
+With most of its weight on one side of the tree, counterbalance roots will be sent out in the opposite direction to anchor the tree better.

 Trees that have recently developed a lean are considered dangerous and you should consult your local arborist to take a better look at it and get their advice on whether or not your tree should be removed.
 If the tree has recently developed a lean after a storm and it is leaning over your house, I would consider this a serious situation or an emergency that needs immediate attention.

 In most cases, trees will naturally grow upright unless they are planted in a spot that does not get a lot of light.
 In those cases, the tree will naturally grow towards the light causing a lean.
 As mentioned, these trees are quite safe.

 One of the most common causes of a tree developing a lean over a short period of time is during strong winds and or heavy rains.
-The perfect combination for a tree to develop a lean or completely full over, is with sustained periods of rain which soften the ground followed by a stiff wind which will easily topple the tree.
+The perfect combination for a tree to develop a lean or completely full over is with sustained periods of rain that soften the ground followed by a stiff wind that will easily topple the tree.

 Trees are generally quite intelligent in the way they grow and will do so with very good weight distribution.
 If this is not possible and they must grow in one direction, they grow their roots in the opposite direction of the lean to compensate for that and stay upright.